JacobCrume/pinephone-wine/README.md

 1. Download the latest script on the releases page to your download folder.
 2. Run the script with this command: `sudo bash Downloads/pinephone-wine-*.sh`
 3. This will guide you through the process of installing wine.

+## Usage Instructions

+This is very similar to using wine on the desktop.
+Just use the `wine` command as you would normally, no need to chroot or worry about any of that stuff.